Incognito Mode Is Not "Secret"

 Google's $5 Billion Lawsuit

-In 2020, Google was hit with a class-action lawsuit over incognito mode.
-The plaintiffs alleged that Google was "collecting user browsing data even in incognito mode."
-In 2024, Google agreed to a settlement estimated at $5 billion.
+In June 2020, Google was hit with a class-action lawsuit over incognito mode.
+The plaintiffs alleged that Google was "collecting user browsing data even in incognito mode," and sought at least $5 billion in damages on behalf of people who had browsed privately since 2016.

 If You Truly Want to Protect Your Privacy